 Platform for Expatriation

 MM2H approval is a great platform for expatriation.
 Malaysia My Second Home benefits include access to local bank accounts and investment accounts.
-As a result, you can prepare for expatriation by making appropriate financial adjustments.
-In addition, holders of second citizenship will be able to receive the MM2H approval in their second passport in order to complete renunciation procedure.
+Additionally, holders of second citizenship will be able to receive the MM2H visa using second passport.
+As a result, you are well prepared to complete renunciation if that is your objective.

 Tax Free Residency & Offshore Banking